What is it?

 What will Kent Wildlife Trust be doing?

-As well as making sure our ability to manage South Swale nature Reserve isn’t compromised (and ideally is improved), we will be scrutinising the survey work to ensure it is adequate and appropriate to assess the impacts of these proposals on the wildlife and habitats within and around it.
+As well as making sure our ability to manage South Swale Nature Reserve isn’t compromised (and ideally is improved), we will be scrutinising the survey work to ensure it is adequate and appropriate to assess the impacts of these proposals on the wildlife and habitats within and around it.
 We will be seeking to influence any decisions made to get the best possible outcome for wildlife.
 This is a very important area for wildlife, we need to ensure that it stays that way and becomes richer and better for nature in the future.
+We site on a 'Habitat Management Steering Group' convened by the applicant, alongside Natural England and the RSPB.

 What can other people do?

 These proposals have been classed as a Nationally Significant Infrastructure Project and as such will be determined in a different way to a ‘normal’ planning application.
-The developer will be undertaking consultation with relevant stakeholders, including local people, and the first stage of this is underway now.
+The developer will be undertaking consultation with relevant stakeholders, including local people, and a A 'Phase 2 Public Consultation' is underway now and runs until the 13th July 2018.
 It is this stage, before the application is submitted, that is the best time to input your views.
 See the developer’s website for information about how to do this.

 When they submit their application, they will need to convince the Planning Inspectorate (an independent government body) that they have given sufficient opportunity for others to have their say, and have taken these views into account in their plans (e.g. have attempted to deal with the various grounds for objection raised by members of the public).
 Assuming the application is accepted, Planning Inspectors will then examine it, a process which may include further written representations and a hearing, and make a recommendation to the Secretary of State.
 The Secretary of State will then make the final decision.